GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - Ubuntu installed in WSL (Windows Subsystem for Linux)
   - An installation guide is available [here](/WSL_Workshop/WSL_installation.md) - current as of August 2021
-  - For many users at AAFC this will be the most simple and practical way to access Linux
+  - For many users, this will be the most simple and practical way to access Linux
   - Ubuntu in WSL is a great environment for training, practice, and even some light data analysis.
-For anything above this you should use a full-fledged Linux workstation or the [Biocluster](https://redmine.biodiversity.agr.gc.ca/projects/biocluster/wiki/Biocluster_User_Guide) - use your AAFC credentials to access this site
+For anything above this you should use a full-fledged Linux workstation or the GPSC
-- Any `bash` command line will suffice, but the guide will focus on Ubuntu in WSL as it is now widely available to AAFC users
+- Any `bash` command line will suffice, but the guide will focus on Ubuntu in WSL

 <br>